Grants for Artists

 The WMAA provides an opportunity for students, apprentices, and recent graduates to continue their ceramic research and education for a period of up to twelve consecutive months within the grant year, further expanding their professional development.

-One or two cash awards, up to $3,000 each, are made annually for travel, education, or research.
+One cash award, up to $3,000 each, is made annually for travel, education, or research.

-The Emerging Artist Residency program encompasses three unique fellowships, designed to provide up to four ceramic artists with an opportunity to be in residence for one year at Northern Clay Center, where they can develop their own work, as well as exchange ideas and knowledge with other ceramic artists.
+The Early Career Artist Residency program encompasses three unique fellowships, designed to provide up to four ceramic artists with the opportunity to be in residence at Northern Clay Center for one year, where they can develop their work and exchange ideas and knowledge with other ceramic artists.
 The residency culminates in an exhibition in NCC’s galleries the January following the residency.